-This does not mean that all these exempt anaphors will exhibit exactly the same characteristics as French ones.
-I leave open the possibility that other cases of morphologically identical plain and exempt anaphors exhibit additional, language-specific properties not found with these French anaphors.
-For instance, it seems that English himself is subject to an additional prosody-related condition preventing exempt himself from appearing in certain positions such as the direct object position as suggested by Ahn (2015) or Charnavel & Zlogar (2016).
+identical plain and exempt anaphors exhibit additional, language-specific properties not found with these French anaphors.
+For instance, it seems that English himself is subject to an additional prosody-related condition preventing exempt himself from appearing in weak positions such as the direct object position as suggested by Ahn (2015), Charnavel & Zlogar (2016) and Charnavel & Sportiche (2016: section 3.2.5).
 Also, Mandarin ziji seems to be subject-oriented, as opposed to French son propre and lui-même.
-Fully explaining the behavior of plain and exempt anaphors in other languages will thus require an understanding of other independent factors that could interact with the logophoric operator hypothesis in ways to be determined.
+Furthermore, some lexical factors that play a role in determining the value of logophoric centers may vary from language to language.
+For example, we have seen that verbs of giving are lexically specified for empathy in Japanese or Malayalam, but not in French or English.
+Fully explaining the behavior of plain and exempt anaphors in other languages will thus require an understanding of various factors that could interact with the logophoric operator hypothesis in ways to be determined.

 Moreover, the present article does not say anything about languages where the two kinds of anaphors are morphologically distinct.
-In particular, it does not exclude the existence of more specified anaphors: some anaphors in some languages may well be more specified, e.g. [-log], so as to be unbindable by perspectival elements (such anaphors would only be plain; a potential candidate could be Dutch zichzelf); or conversely, some anaphors in some languages may be more specified, e.g. [+log], so as to be necessarily perspectival (such anaphors would be logophors; potential candidates are Dutch hemzelf or Tamil taan, cf. Sundaresan 2012).
+In particular, it does not exclude the existence of more specified anaphors: some anaphors in some languages may well be more specified, e.g. [-log], so as to be unbindable by perspectival elements (such anaphors would only be plain; a potential candidate could be Dutch zichzelf (Rooryck & Vanden Wyngaerd 2011) or Hebrew acmi (Noa Bassel, p.c.); or conversely, some anaphors in some languages may be more specified, e.g. [+log], so as to be necessarily perspectival (such anaphors would be logophors; potential candidates are Dutch hemzelf (Rooryck & Vanden Wyngaerd 2011) or Tamil taan (Sundaresan 2012)).
+To determine the extent of such cases, it would nevertheless be necessary to apply to these anaphors the inanimacy strategy when possible, and otherwise the tests (described in section 2.4.) distinguishing between logophoric and non-logophoric animate anaphors.

 Furthermore, the focus of this article was on exempt anaphors that are not subject to any syntactic requirement (also sometimes called free anaphors).
-I did not aim to take a stand on the putative existence of so-called long distance anaphors (cf. Reinhart & Reuland 1993, Cole et al.

-2006, Reuland 2011, i.a.), which are considered to be exempt from locality constraints (their antecedent can be outside the local binding domain defined by Condition A), but not from binding constraints (they still need to be bound).
+I did not aim to take a stand on the putative existence of so-called long distance anaphors (cf. Reinhart & Reuland 1993, Cole et al. 2006, Reuland 2011, i.a.), which are considered to be exempt from locality constraints (their antecedent can be outside the local binding domain defined by Condition A), but not from binding constraints (they still need to be bound).
 Such anaphors are also often assumed to be monomorphemic and subject-oriented, as opposed to complex anaphors such as French son propre and lui-même.
 The null hypothesis would be to reduce the behaviors of so-called long distance anaphors and free anaphors to a unique behavior (i.e. to capture both cases using the logophoric operator hypothesis).
-But this would imply that long distance anaphors have the same distributional and interpretive properties as free anaphors, which is an empirical question.
-This question is investigated in Charnavel & Sportiche 2017 in the case of Icelandic sig.
-Further careful empirical investigation should decide the issue whether long distance anaphors should be considered as a different category than exempt anaphors.
+This would imply that long distance anaphors have the same distributional and interpretive properties as free anaphors, which is an empirical question.
+This question is investigated in Charnavel & Sportiche 2017, which show that the null hypothesis is in fact supported for Icelandic sig.
+Further careful empirical investigation should decide the issue whether other long distance anaphors should be considered as a different category than exempt anaphors.